By: Olaf Kolkman

 Date: October 29, 2018

-Starting next weekend, the Internet Engineering Task Force will be in Bangkok for IETF 103, where around 1,000 engineers will discuss open Internet standards and protocols.
+Starting November 3, 2018, the Internet Engineering Task Force will be in Bangkok for IETF 103, where around 1,000 engineers will discuss open Internet standards and protocols.
 The week begins on Saturday, 3 November, with a Hackathon and Code Sprint.
 The IETF meeting itself begins on Sunday and goes through Friday.
 We’ll be providing our rough guides on topics of mutual interest to both the IETF and the Internet Society as follows:

 For more general information about IETF 103 see: